All Episodes

 That's not how the legislative process works.

-Are you saying when they bring it to the floor, there's not going to be an o opportunity for amendments now?
+Are you saying when they bring it to the floor, there's not going to be an opportunity for amendments now?

 That's not how it's supposed to work.

-And that's not fair to the three quarters of a million people that Mark Meadows represents, to the 750,000 people I represent, and to every member of the United States House of Representatives, and frankly to all the senators.
+And that's not fair to the three-quarters of a million people that Mark Meadows represents, to the 750,000 people I represent, and to every member of the United States House of Representatives, and frankly to all the senators.

 You have to be able to have a real legislative process.